New Dark Matter Detectors using DNA or RNA for Nanometer Tracking

 As in all WIMP direct detection experiments, once these backgrounds are removed, the chief remaining troublesome particles that can mimic a WIMP signal are fast neutrons.
-Further studies, both experimental tests and Monte Carlos, will be required to deal with these neutrons.
-The capability of tracking particles as they move through the ssDNA should assist with this distinction.
+Further studies, both experimental tests and Monte Carlos, will be required to better understand the neutron background.
+The capability of tracking particles as they move through the ssNA should assist with this distinction.